Five Easy Steps to Event Planning

 - If it is a University Union event, contact Orrin Kenyon, Assistant Director of the University Union, at 607-777-3300.

 - For help with a work order for outdoor events, visit Campus Activities in UUW-205.

-- All Residence Life events should be coordinated through the appropriate AD of the Res Life Community you are hosting your event in.
+- All Residential Life events should be coordinated through the appropriate AD of the Res Life Community you are hosting your event in.

-- Event Planning Checklist - Use this basic checklist to assist your group in planning a successful event.
+- Use the Event Planning Checklist to assist your group in planning a successful event.
 Remember, we may not have all of the specifics that your event requires on this sheet, so brainstorm prior to starting your event planning to make sure everything gets covered!